THE STORY

 In the tradition of the flamboyant rebellion staged by their ancestors, local residents begin to organize against brazen corporate power and fossil-fuel oligarchy.

-A group of local landowners
+A group of local residents

 and activists lead by the maverick lawyer Anne